Types of Parking

 The University encourages the use of bicycles as an economical and environmentally sound means of transportation.
 Bike racks are provided throughout campus.
 Bikes may not be locked to stairwells, trees, lamp posts, or other structures aside from the designated racks.
 Bikes are not permitted in buildings, tunnels or on the Athletic Track.
 The owner is solely responsible for his or her bicycle.
 Security may move or impound any bicycle that is not proper stored.
 Abandoned bicycles are tagged at the end of each semester and if not removed within three days, they will be removed from the bicycle rack.

-Motorcycles parked in Pay and Display or at meters are subject to the posted parking fees.
-Pay and Display permits must be displayed on your motorcycle.
+Motorcycles parked in Pay and Park areas are subject to the posted parking fees.

 Motorized scooters are subject to the same regulations as motorcycles.

 Students living in residence will apply for a parking permit during thier Check-in through Housing Services.
 If a student missed the Check-in dates they may purchase a parking permit through Campus Mobility Services by emailing email@example.com.

 Faculty and staff may purchase a general parking permit in any available permit parking lot on campus, except those areas reserved for resident students.
 Employees have the option of purchasing their permit through payroll deduction.
 Faculty and staff may apply to purchase a permit for the special parking areas.

 Visitor and short term parking is provided in various Pay and Park lots on campus.

 When parking in a short term parking, please ensure that you park in a designated parking stall first before completing your purchase using the Pay and Park Dispenser or the HonkMobile app.

 - Lot D and H - 1 hour minimum-1 hour maximum

 - Lot C - 1 hour Minimum - 4 hour maximum